CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/classification.md

 * you will be given 8-10 assignments during the year
 * possible maximum: 80 points
 * required minimum: 40 points (50%)
+* The maximum number of points for late assignment cannot exceed 70 % of normal points.

 #### Extra project (optional)
 * extra project